elliotperviz/cmms/md/C01_02/README.md

 - Is the heating behaviour in NVT the same as in NVE? (compare the gradients in `gnuplot`)
 - Is there a difference in computational time to perform the numerical integration in the NVT ensemble vs NVE?
 - Plot the total energy of the system in NVT, is it constant?
 What should the conserved quantity be?
-  Hint: Modify the 'output definition' section in `heat.in`:
+  Hint, Modify the 'output definition' section in `heat.in`:
   ```bash
   ### output definition ##
   thermo          1 # every many steps output is printed